-There will be two 1h20m midterm exams, and a 2h30m final exam.
-Their dates and times are listed in the Course Schedule section below.
-Unless otherwise announced, all exams will be in-person, and the examination rooms will be posted on Blackboard ahead of the exam dates.
-The first midterm exam will cover the material discussed in the lecture until the time of the exam.
-The second midterm exam will cover the material discussed after the first midterm exam, until the time of the exam.
-The final exam will be comprehensive (i.e. from the whole material).
+We will have two midterm and one final exam; their dates and times are listed in the Course Schedule section below.
+All three exams will be administered in-person, subject to the epidemiological conditions at the time; exam locations will be announced on Blackboard before each exam.
+The midterm exams will cover the material discussed in the lecture from the beginning of the semester in the case of the first one, and from the previous midterm exam in the case of the second one, until the time of the exam.
+The final exam on the other hand will be comprehensive (i.e. from the whole material).
 All students will be expected to take the exams on the dates scheduled, so please plan accordingly.
 Only exceptionally serious and documented reasons for missing an exam will be considered.
-In this case, supporting documentation must be submitted as early as possible through the Office of the Dean of Students (contact email: student_supportteam@stonybrook.edu, please c.c. me as well).
+If before an exam you have been exposed to someone who tested positive for COVID-19 or experience symptoms compatible with COVID-19 but cannot produce a positive test result, you must call the Student Health Services Contact Tracing Line at (631) 632-6176 and then forward to me their instructions.